 - 1.1 The Public Sector Internal Audit Standards (PSIAS) came into effect from 1 April 2013, these provide a consolidated approach across the public sector encouraging continuity, sound corporate governance and transparency.

 - 1.2 The Standards require all internal audit services to implement, monitor and review an internal audit charter; this formally defines the internal audit's purpose, authority and responsibility, and is a mandatory document.

-- 1.3 The charter also displays formal commitment to and recognises the mandatory nature of the Core Principles for the Professional Practice of Internal Auditing, the Code of Ethics and the Standards, I.e. the International Professional Practices Framework (IPPF).
+- 1.3 The Charter also displays a formal commitment to and recognises the mandatory nature of the Core Principles for the Professional Practice of Internal Auditing, the Code of Ethics and the Standards, i.e., the International Professional Practices Framework (IPPF).

 - 1.4 This Internal Audit Charter is applicable to each of the following internal audit consortium members covered by Eastern Internal Audit Services (EIAS).

 - Breckland District Council;

 - Broadland District Council:

 - Great Yarmouth Borough Council;

 - North Norfolk District Council;

 - Norwich City Council;

 - South Norfolk Council; and

 - Broads Authority.

-- 1.5 The term Local Authority will be used to describe the above consortium members throughout the Charter.
+- 1.5 The term Local Authority will be used to describe the above consortium members throughout the Charter and the Chief Audit Executive is the Head of Internal Audit.